Lee Morgan: Death and legacy

 Morgan was killed in the early hours of February 19, 1972, at Slugs' Saloon, a jazz club in New York City's East Village where his band was performing.
-Following an altercation between sets, Morgan's common-law wife Helen Moore (a.k.a.
-Helen Morgan) shot him.
+Following an altercation between sets, Morgan's live-in girlfriend, Helen Moore, shot him.
 The injuries were not immediately fatal, but the ambulance was slow in arriving on the scene as the city had experienced heavy snowfall that resulted in extremely difficult driving conditions.
 They took so long to get there that Morgan bled to death.
 He was 33 years old.
-Helen Morgan was arrested and spent a short time in prison before being released on parole.
+Moore was arrested and spent a short time in prison before being released on parole.
 After her release, she returned to her native North Carolina and died there from a heart condition in March 1996.

-Lee and Helen Morgan are the subjects of a 2016 documentary I Called Him Morgan by Swedish filmmaker Kasper Collin.
+Morgan and Moore are the subjects of a 2016 documentary I Called Him Morgan by Swedish filmmaker Kasper Collin.
 The film premiered on September 1, 2016, at the 73rd Venice Film Festival and was theatrically released in the U.S. on March 24, 2017.
 In his New York Times review A. O. Scott called the film "a delicate human drama about love, ambition and the glories of music".